UK Passport Fee Increase, 10 April 2025

 Why the April 2025 Increase Happened

 - Funding HMPO operations.
-The Home Office stated the new fees were necessary to fund frontline passport processing and reduce the call on general taxation.
-Around 96 percent of HMPO funding comes from passport fees rather than tax revenue.
+The Home Office stated the new fees were necessary to fund frontline passport processing while reducing reliance on funding from general taxation.

 Submission Date Determines the Fee You Paid